Shatranj

 The FIDE Candidates Tournament is the qualifier for the World Chess Championship.
 Eight players — selected through FIDE Circuit points, Grand Prix results, World Cup finishes, and rating rankings — compete in a double round-robin.
 The winner challenges the reigning World Chess Champion.

-Every Candidates since 2013 has produced a different winner: Carlsen (2013), Anand (2014), Karjakin (2016), Caruana (2018), Ekaterina Lagno/Alexandra Goryachkina (Women’s 2019–20), Nepo (2020-21), Nepo again (2022), Gukesh (2024).
-No player has won back-to-back.
+Every Open Candidates since 2013 has produced: Carlsen (2013), Anand (2014), Karjakin (2016), Caruana (2018), Nepomniachtchi (2020-21), Nepomniachtchi again (2022), and Gukesh (2024).
+Nepomniachtchi is the only back-to-back winner in that span.

 Format and Schedule